 Mineral Specific Sorption Studies

 The first step in this process will be studying inorganic iodine sorption to specific minerals, such as clay minerals.
 Here, as with radium, I intend to perform batch experiments with various combinations of media and mineral.
 However, in contrast to radium, there are comparatively fewer minerals that will strongly sorb it.
-Positively charged clay minerals, such as allophones, will likely be the dominant inorganic sorbent.
+Positively charged clay minerals, such as allophane, will likely be the dominant inorganic sorbent.
 In terms of media, I will use the same media as for radium, though I will not analyze sorption in fracking brine equivalents, given that iodine is not a significant hazard in produced waters.
-I will need to carefully control the redox conditions of my media to establish differences between iodide and iodate, thus I will need to carefully control the redox state of these media.
-I expect this is best accomplished by using aerobic and anaerobic working conditions.
-It may be possible to control iodine speciation through the use of anaerobic conditions, though it is unclear how much control can be applied.
-These sorption experiments would follow a similar track as the radium experiments, with 24 hour batch studies, sorption kinetics studies, and surface complexation studies, developing a more complete understanding.
+I will need to carefully control the redox conditions of my media to establish differences between iodide and iodate, thus I will carefully control the redox state of these media.
+This is best accomplished by using aerobic and anaerobic working conditions, working with fresh stock solutions, and checking them regularly with ion chromatography.
+These sorption experiments will follow a similar track as the radium experiments, with 24 hour batch studies, sorption kinetics studies, and surface complexation studies.
 These sorption experiments will focus primarily on the inorganic species of iodine, though we may also look at a few characteristic iodine bearing organic compounds as a point of comparison.

 Much of the work here serves a similar purpose as the work in the radium studies.
 It provides a matrix of conditions and then provides behavior patterns in those conditions.
 This matrix will be expanded compared to radium as a result of the different oxidation states of inorganic iodine, but will ultimately provide a similar picture of the dominant phases controlling inorganic iodine transport.
 Many environmental systems contain both aqueous species of iodine, and therefore it may be necessary to also examine competition between the two species for relevant sorption sites [13].
 This can be done by batch sorption experiments where both species are added in different orders.